Clinical Specialty Advisor

 In addition to your 4th year Surgery Sub-I rotation, away rotations in Neurosurgery are strongly recommended.
 Some of the benefits of doing an away rotation include networking, increasing the number of interview invitations you’re likely to receive, and figuring out what you’re looking for in a residency program.
 Neurosurgery is a small community and many Department Chairs and Program Directors know each other and having an endorsement from faculty from your away rotations can make a very positive impact on your application.
 We recommend working closely with your Career Advisor and Specialty Advisor to help with this decision.

-Information Specific for Neurosurgery
+Program Information Specific to Neurosurgery

 Neurosurgery Student Interest Group